cs124/labs/Lab4_LargeLanguageModelsChatGPT.md

 Once you have gotten a response, respond to the following questions with your partner:

 <ol type="a">
    <li>How easy was producing this disinformation?
-Where did the LLM push back or refuse, if at all?
+Did the LLM ever push back, or refuse to comply with your request?
 Discuss with your partner.
    </li>
    <li>Imagine the disinformation you produced spreads on a social media platform.
-Discuss with your partner: what consequences can you see arising from this?
+What consequences can you see arising from this?
+Discuss with your partner.
    </li>
 </ol>